Going vegetarian is a huge adjustment, but these delicious Vietnamese vegetarian recipes will make your transition a lot easier.

 15. Bún Bò Huế

-Bún Bò Huế may not be as popular as pho, but it’s definitely just as delicious.
+Bún Bò Huế may not be as popular as pho, but it’s just as delicious.
 And it’s one of my favorite banana blossom recipes!

-Thick, round noodles are topped with tofu, vegan beef, mushrooms, mung beans, banana blossoms, onions – the works!
+Thick, round noodles topped with tofu, vegan beef, mushrooms, mung beans, and onions…wow, right?

 The broth is also noteworthy.
 Flavored with sate, lemongrass, salt, and sugar, it has a wonderful balance of sweet, spicy, and savory.